-Rahaf is a Senior Speech and Language Therapist who offers therapy in Arabic.
+Rahaf is the Head of Speech and Language Department offering therapy in Arabic & English.
 She obtained her Master’s degree in Speech and Language from The University of Jordan.
-Over the last twelve years Rahaf has dealt with patients of different age groups working across various clinical settings including a multi-disciplinary rehabilitation centre, a special needs school in UAE, as well as her own private clinic in Syria.
+Over the last 15 years Rahaf has dealt with patients of different age groups working across various clinical settings including a multi-disciplinary rehabilitation centre, a special needs school in UAE, as well as her own private clinic in Syria.

 Rahaf moved to Dubai in 2012 after working in her private clinic in Damascus for eight years.
 She worked as a Speech and Language Therapist in a centre for learning and rehabilitation then worked as Head of Inclusion in a private school in Dubai where she was providing supervision to the Special Education Teachers, developing and facilitating implementation of training programs, accepting students with special needs, developing and monitoring the implementation of Individual Educational Programmes (IEPs) and collaborating with parents of children with Special Education Needs (SEN) to raise awareness of their children’s rights and needs.

 Rahaf has recently completed her training on The Listening Program by Advanced Brain Technology from UK with the rights to be a TLP provider.
 She is also familiar with the Picture Exchange Communication System (PECS) and Alternative Augmentative Communication (AAC).